developer3000S/Octopii/README.md

 - Verify the classes and images one last time.
 Once you're ready, click on the 'Train Model' button.
 You can increase the epoch size (such as 5000) to improve model accuracy.
 - To test, you can test the model by clicking the Input dropdown and selecting 'File', then uploading a sample image.
 - Once you're ready, click the 'Export Model' button.
 In the dialog that pops up, select the 'Tensorflow' tab (not Tensorflow.js) and select the 'Keras' radio button, then click 'Download my model' to export the newly generated model.
-Extract the downloaded zip file and paste the `keras_model.h5` file and `labels.txt` file into the `models/` directory in piiscan.
+Extract the downloaded zip file and paste the `keras_model.h5` file and `labels.txt` file into the `models/` directory in Octopii.

 The images used for the model above are not visible to us since they're in a proprietary format.
 You can use both dummy and actual PII.
 Make sure they are square-ish in image size.

 #### Updating OCR list
-Once you generate models using Teachable Machine, you can improve piiscan's accuracy via OCR.
+Once you generate models using Teachable Machine, you can improve Octopii's accuracy via OCR.
 To do this:
 - Open the existing `ocr_list.json` file.
 Create a JSONObject with the key having the same name as the asset class. **NOTE: The key name must be exactly the same as the asset class name from Teachable Machine.**
 - For the `keywords`, use as many unique terms from your asset as possible, such as "Income Tax Department".
 Store them in a JSONArray.
 - *(Advanced)* you can also add regexes for things like ID numbers and MRZ on passports if they are unique enough.
 Use https://regex101.com to test your regexes before adding them.